-Richard Matheson (1926-2013) was an influential sci-fi/fantasy/horror novelist and screenwriter.
-His works include:
+Richard Burton Matheson (February 20, 1926 – June 23, 2013) was an influential American sci-fi/fantasy/horror novelist and screenwriter.

 - "Born of Man and Woman": His first published short story, told from a point of view of a deformed child locked in the basement by its parents.

-- Bid Time Return, which was made into the movie Somewhere In Time.
+- Bid Time Return, which was made into the movie Somewhere in Time.

 - The Incredible Shrinking Man: The Trope Namer, Matheson wrote the original novel and the screenplay adaptation.